How to Order Tea from Glenn's Restaurant presently.

 Delivery charges for Bulk Tea not included in price stated on tea menu.
 Tea usually is delivered in 2 days by Canada Post.

 For information on our teas just email us, and we will respond within 24 hours.
 Our email is firstname.lastname@example.org

-Tea is purchased by phoning Connie Johnston or any of our managers during our hours of business.
+Tea is purchased by phoning any of our managers during our hours of business.

 A credit card # will be necessary to purchase tea by phone.

-Orders may be place by email email@example.com and then Connie or manager will phone you
+Orders may be placed by email email@example.com and one of our managers will phone you

 if you leave a phone number on the email.

 At Glenn's Restaurant, we have an exquisite selection of teas available for purchase here at our Tea Counter.

 Please see the PDF documents below to view the different teas we carry.